copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

         2. You visit the compromised page.
         3. If cookies are stored in localStorage or non-HttpOnly cookies -> ⚠️stolen⚠️

 - `Secure`: This ensures the cookie is only sent over encrypted HTTPS connections.
-This prevents `man-in-the-middle` attackers from eavesdropping and stealing cookies during transmission.
+This prevents `man-in-the-middle` attackers from eavesdropping and stealing cookies during transmission. **Attacker cannot read the cookie in transit**.
-- `SameSite`: This attribute helps defeat `CSRF` (Cross-Site Request Forgery) attacks by controlling when cookies are sent with cross-site requests.
+- `SameSite`: This attribute helps defeat `CSRF` (Cross-Site Request Forgery) attacks by controlling when cookies are sent with cross-site requests. **Attacker cannot use the cookie**.

     - `SameSite=Lax` (Recommended default): Cookies are sent on same-site requests and top-level navigations (e.g., clicking a link from an email to your site).
 This provides a good balance of security and usability.
     - `SameSite=Strict` (Maximum security): Cookies are only sent in a first-party context.